 Learn more about pivoting by watching this video

-PassiveTotal makes it easy for analysts to share information about investigations and threat infrastructure using projects.
+Don’t reinvent the wheel.
+PassiveTotal makes it easy for analysts to share information about existing and ongoing investigations and known threat infrastructure using projects.

 Projects allow organization of related threat infrastructure elements, like domains, IPs, website trackers, WHOIS registrant information, to make it easier to hand off investigation working files to other analysts or maintain an ongoing workspace for a particular research project.
 These projects can be shared publicly with the security community, or privately with other analysts in within the organization.